Lisa Daily

-Liza Marie Daily is the author of six books, and her articles appear on several dating and relationship websites.
+Lisa Daily is an American author, columnist, and television personality.
+A significant focus of Daily's output is dating and relationship advice.
+Daily has written six books, and her articles appear on several dating and relationship websites.
 She is also the love and relationships expert on Daytime, a nationally syndicated morning TV show.
 She is also a popular media guest who has appeared on several television programs such as MTV Live to Entertainment Tonight.
-According to WFLA-TV, Liza Daily has done more than 700 appearances on TV, radio and in print, more than 130 of which were on WFLA itself.
+According to WFLA-TV, Lisa Daily has done more than 700 appearances on TV, radio and in print, more than 130 of which were on WFLA itself.

 Biography

 Daily was born in Los Angeles, California to George Frates and Jan Donwerth.
 Her father owned a transportation business, and her mother was the director of a child development center.
 Her half brother, Todd, died in a motorcycle accident when he was 26.
 Her hobbies are surfing, and tightrope walking for charity.
 She is also active in women’s rights, education, and equality issues.
 She lives in Sarasota, Florida.